I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

 Matthew Shepard's Story

-21 years ago as of 2019, on October 12, a 21-year-old gay man named Matthew Shepard was robbed, savagely pistol-whipped and chained to a Texas gate to die, setting into motion a chain of events that still reverberate through the small town of Laramie, Wyoming, to this day.
+On October 12, 1998, a 21-year-old gay man named Matthew Shepard was robbed, savagely pistol-whipped, and chained to a Texas gate to die, setting into motion a chain of events that still reverberate through the small town of Laramie, Wyoming, to this day.

 A Clear Hate Crime